 These two resources are real treats for music buffs, particularly those who enjoy classical music, folk, jazz, Chinese music, and world music.
 The Naxos Music Library boasts a complete selection of recordings of Naxos, Dacapo, and Marco Polo as well as selected recordings of hundreds of other popular labels, such as Sony Classical, Warner Classics, Decca, and much more.

 If you’re interested in watching classical concerts, operas, documentaries, ballets, and master classes, sign onto Medici.tv.
 There, you can catch some of the most esteemed events and festivals live on the channel, including performances by the London Symphony Orchestra and the Opéra National de Paris.

 For VPL cardholders, Zinio (RB Digital Magazines) and PressReader pretty much render magazine and newspaper subscriptions unnecessary.
-Zinio’s catalogue includes most magazines that one can think of, including The Economist, Vanity Fair, Rolling Stone, The New Yorker, Men’s Journal, Cosmopolitan, and Vogue.
+Zinio’s catalogue includes most magazines that one can think of, including The New York Times, The Globe and Mail, The Economist, Vanity Fair, Rolling Stone, The New Yorker, Men’s Journal, Cosmopolitan, and Vogue.
 The best part?
 Users can access as many magazines and for however long they want, so there is no stress about returning magazines on a specific due date.
 You can also access PressReader for free, which offers digital versions of thousands of newspapers and magazines.